 Since the origination of the FinTech sphere, there have been several startups disrupting it more than others.
 One such unicorn company is Plaid which managed to grow to a $13B company in less than 10 years.
 Only in 2013, the founders raised their first bucks through Techcrunch to make banking data developmentally friendly, and in 2021 they already have head offices in the USA, Canada, and the UK employing around 1000 people.
 What is the novelty Plaid brought to the modern FinTech world that let it soar so fast in such a short time?
 And, what’s even more important, how to integrate Plaid into your solution we would discuss in this read.

-To understand why Plaid is dominating the FinTech market nowadays we have to bear in mind the banking systems of the US, the country of the startup.
+To understand why Plaid is dominating the FinTech market nowadays we have to bear in mind the banking systems of the US, the country of startups and crowdfunding.
 There is no unified banking system in America and that’s why the API developed by Plaid and offered for FinTech startups and financial institutions as the intermediary was warmly welcomed by the IT world.
 Many of the legacy banking systems turned out to be quite forward-thinking and made agreements with Plaid to provide the customers’ data and thus increase the speed of transactions and other operations.
 Plaid, in its turn, offers this data in the encrypted format to third parties, FinTech solutions like Mint, Betterment, Stripe, and others without storing it on its side.

 Plaid API could be used for accounting, investment, automated taxing, personal finance management apps, etc. Right now Plaid has agreements with the majority of leading US banks such as Capital One, Bank of America, Chase, and others.
 The UK market in its turn was invaded by Plaid through the existing Open-banking API and brought innovation, increased revenue, personalized offers, and better customer insight.